The 'Natural' Kiss

 From this feeding function, mouth-to-mouth contact became a sign of trust, dependence and affection between mother and child, and this comforting habit carried on into adulthood.

 Life is not measured by how many breaths we take,

 but by the moments that take our breath away.

-It has been suggested that hand-shaking began as a sign of trust, because that neither party would be holding a dagger.
+Most people are right-handed and when fighting with daggers or swords, the weapon is in the right hand.
+Hand-shaking is customarily done with the right hand and it has been suggested that this began as a sign of trust, because that neither party would be holding a weapon.
 More than that, the feeling of trust is sincere enough for each party to give the other control of their stronger, fighting right-hand.
 That suggestion extends to kissing, where each party wishes to display such a deep trust that they are willing to give up control of their breathing.
 Such closeness leads us to...

 The 'Sensual' Kiss

 Q: Which is best; kissing with eyes open or eyes closed?

 In passion, kissing is done simply for the pleasure of kissing or as part of foreplay.
 Whether it's with eyes open or closed, a saliva-laden minuet, industrial vacuum cleaner, all-stars tongue wrestling or tonsil hockey, the secret of a good snog is progressing slowly to discover what your partner responds to.
 Kissing is a very mutual activity.
 A selfish, one-sided kiss cannot possibly give the same satisfaction.

 Is French kissing in France just called kissing?